 To capture the most value from your logistics department, it is important you know the terminology from the industry.
 No matter what kind of enterprise you represent (manufacturing, distribution, any company that ships freight), freight bills and bills of lading are parts of a unified network of standards developed by logistics providers to help you get your freight from your own facilities to the end-user or from your supplier to you via inbound freight.
 As a result, you can start to understand more about the most fundamental logistics processes simply by knowing certain key terms.

 Further, when you are discussing logistics services and terminology with experts from a third-party logistics company, you want to have a strong idea of what bottom-line value such services can capture.
 After all, no outside expertise can be justified if the ultimate value is not made clear to all parties.
-That being said, knowing logistics terminology is key in the communication process between you the shipper (customer of the 3PL), and the 3PL service provider so you can better hold the 3PL accountable for the products and services provided and laid out in the logistics service level agreement.
+That being said, knowing logistics terminology is key in the communication process between you, the shipper (customer of the 3PL), and the 3PL service provider.
+That way you can better hold the 3PL accountable for the products and services provided and laid out in the logistics service level agreement.

 Freight Bill or Bills of Lading?
 What’s the Difference?